jesusmpds/webflow-cms-variants/README.md

 User will add a hidden Collection List using the referenced variants as the source.

-On the Collection Item the user will include a custom attribute: `foxy-variant-item=""`, and the corresponding data attributes for each needed variant attribute (ie: label, price, inventory, etc.) with the following format, e.g:
+On the Collection Item the user will include a custom attribute: `foxy-id="variant-item"`, and the corresponding data attributes for each needed variant attribute (ie: label, price, inventory, etc.) with the following format, e.g:

 `foxy-variant-color= {{Color}}`